Teen Dating Violence: What parents need to know

 A safety plan will help you and your teen identify safety measures for when they are at home, school, out in the community, or online.
 This might include:

-- what to do in an emergency
+- What to do in an emergency.

-- where to go for help
+- Where to go for help.

-- safe adults to reach out to for support
+- Safe adults to reach out to for support.

-- important phone numbers they can use for help
+- Important phone numbers they can use for help.

 You can also support your teen by connecting them to other safe adults.
-Teens can call or text the Love is Respect hotline themselves to speak with a trained advocate.
-Consider setting them up for therapy with a trauma-informed therapist.
-Providing safe spaces for your teen to receive help combats the isolation that comes with teen dating violence.
+Teens can call or text the Love is Respect hotline to speak with a trained advocate.

-Seeking support?
+Seeking Support?

 At Handspring Health, we understand that navigating adolescence is full of challenges.
 Our team of experts is here to help so that your family doesn’t have to go through it alone.